 High potential students are those whose potential exceeds that of students of the same age in one or more domains (creative, physical, socioemotional and intellectual).
 Their potential may be assessed as beyond the average range across any domain.
-They may benefit from an enriched or extended curriculum and learning opportunities involving content and skills beyond the typical level of students of the same age.
+They may benefit from an enriched or extended curriculum and learning opportunities beyond the typical level of students the same age.

 Gifted students' potential significantly exceeds that of students of the same age in one or more domains.
 Leading gifted education experts commonly estimate that 10% of students may be considered gifted.
-They typically develop talent and achieve mastery notably faster than their similar-aged peers.
+They typically develop talent and achieve mastery notably faster than their age peers.